rsaarelm/idm/README.md

 human-writable data serialization language.

 The motivation is to provide a notation that is close to freeform handwritten plaintext notes.
-Because the format is not self-describing, the syntax can be very lightweight.
 IDM can be thought of as a long-form user interface to a program rather than just a data exchange protocol for computers.

 It's basically a fixie bike serialization format.
 Simple, arguably fun and